-The Let’s Fish team now work in partnership with several schools.
+The Let’s Fish! programme now work in partnership with several schools.
 Our objectives are to create active outdoor participation in a safe environment allowing pupils to learn new skills at their own pace.

 Where do we work?

 A potentially free of charge opportunity to the school, the Let's Fish! schools programme is available for schools located within reasonable travelling distance of one of our waterways.
 Other locations where the teaching of basic principles and challenges of fishing can be delivered at suitable natural fisheries may be considered.
 There are hundreds of schools within walking distance of one of our waterways.
 It will be the responsibility of the schools to provide transport to the Let's Fish! activity.

 What is Let's Fish?

 Let's Fish! is an initiative run by the Canal & River Trust aiming to get people in to fishing.
 Fishing is a terrific way to be active outdoors and connect to nature and the environment.
 It's also an ideal way to study the many species of plants and animals that live within our waterways and learn what the Canal & River Trust is doing to look after them.

 The learning outcomes for children are valuable and far-reaching: